ludelafo/m3w.ch/wg-easy/README.md

 ## Post-configuration

-On first run, you must access the web interface to configure AdGuard Home at `192.168.1.250:51821`.
+On first run, you must access the web interface to configure WireGuard Easy at `192.168.1.2:51821`.

 ## Additional resources